- Chart

 Investment Approach and Strategy

-Strategy: The ETF employs a passive management strategy, attempting to replicate the performance of the CRSP US Large Cap Value Index.
+Strategy: VTV employs a passive investment strategy, aiming to replicate the performance of the CRSP US Large Cap Value Index.
+This involves holding the same securities as the index in similar proportions.

 Market Position